Cantera/cantera-ubuntu/README.md

 - Check out a copy of the `cantera` repository that includes the Debian packaging info in `~/src/cantera`
-  Make sure you have created a GPG key and registered it with [Launchpad](https://launchpad.net/), that you have membership in the `cantera-team`, that the key is not expired, and that it is stored in `~/.gnupg`.
+- Make sure you have created a GPG key and registered it with [Launchpad](https://launchpad.net/), that you have membership in the `cantera-team`, that the key is not expired, and that it is stored in `~/.gnupg`.
   - Check for key expiration by running `gpg --list-keys`
   - If you have an expired key, the exiration date can be updated by running `gpg --quick-set-expire KEYID PERIOD`, where `PERIOD` can be something like `2y`.
+  - Launchpad requires that your key is registered with `keyserver.ubuntu.com`.
+If you have not previously registered the key, or you have updated its expiration date, you will need to send it using the command:
+    `gpg --keyserver keyserver.ubuntu.com --send-keys <yourkeyID>`
-  - Then go through the process of updating the key on Launchpad. *As of 2023-07-02, this seems to be buggy.
-See https://bugs.launchpad.net/launchpad/+bug/3052*
+  - Then go through the process of updating the key on Launchpad.
 - Install Docker in "rootless" mode, or otherwise set it up so your user can run the `docker build` command